Fire skink, Lepidothyris fernandi

 Do Fire skinks make good pets?

 Fire skinks are named for their striking red, yellow, orange and blue colourations which makes them a truly beautiful animal to behold.
 They are diurnal meaning they are most active during the daytime, which makes them a perfect candidate for a large display type enclosure.
-Any Fire skink for sale at Swell Reptiles will always have been captive bred in the UK, meaning you can rest assured that your new pet came from a reliable source with minimal impact on the environment.
+Any Fire skink will always have been captive bred in the UK, meaning you can rest assured that your new pet came from a reliable source with minimal impact on the environment.

 This species is known for being rather feisty, so they are not generally a handling pet and although can be suitable for a well-prepared beginner, they are considered to be a slightly more intermediate species in the hobby.
 When more than one individual are kept together, particularly when they are not the same size, one individual is likely to be outcompeted by the other for food and other resources, so we do not recommend cohabitation for this species.